awortmann/awortmann.github.io/README.md

 ## Collaborative Embedded Systems (CrESt)

-With the transition from classical embedded systems to networked, collaborative embedded systems, a wide range of new applications for German industry is emerging.
+With the transition from classical embedded systems to networked, collaborative embedded systems, a wide range of new applications for the German industry is emerging.
 The ability of a company to efficiently develop collaborative embedded systems with highest quality will therefore become a decisive competitive factor.
-The project [Collaborative Embedded Systems (CrESt)](https://crest.in.tum.de/) aims to create a comprehensive framework for the Model-Driven development of collaborative embedded systems that addresses novel challenges in their engineering based on the SPES development methodology.
+The project [Collaborative Embedded Systems (CrESt)](https://crest.in.tum.de/) aims to create a comprehensive framework for the model-driven development of collaborative embedded systems that addresses novel challenges in their engineering based on the SPES development methodology.

 ## Intelligent Modular Service Robotics in Human Environments (iserveU)

-While various challenging issues for service robotics have been solved to a degree where their deployment is possible, integration of the corresponding hardware components and software components requires intensive collaboration of domain experts, robotics experts, and software experts.
+While various challenging issues for service robotics have been solved to a degree where their deployment is possible, integration of the corresponding hardware components and software components requires the intensive collaboration of domain experts, robotics experts, and software experts.
 The [iserveU project](https://www.se-rwth.de/materials/iserveu/) investigates the feasibility of pervasive model-driven software engineering for complex service robotics applications.

 ## Systematic Engineering of Consistent Digital Twins